etrusci-org/musicaddict2/README.md

 Music Addict 2 is a clicker game for Audionauts that can be played in a web-browser.

-It was primarily written to learn more [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) things.

 ![Contemplative Jazz Music](https://media.giphy.com/media/NiT29gUcZ3IS4/giphy.gif)

 ---